 I started using this app in 2013, I believe.
 It’s essentially a library of prayers.
 What I appreciated about it was the calm interface and clean design, and the fact that it offers an audio recitation for each dua in addition to translation, transliteration and reference.
 The app hasn’t been updated since 2015, but it is still relevant and a good option for learning important duas.
 I learned Ayattul Kursi with it.
 Unfortunately, it is only available for iOS and costs USD 0.99 (about 5 GHS).
 Download myDuaa here.
 An alternative for Android which I came across (have not used) is the Dhikr & Dua app which boasts over 260 authentic duas from the Quran & Sunnah, also with audio recitation.
 Let me know your thoughts if you end up trying it out.

 That’s it.
-Five innovative and essential Islamic apps to help you make the most of Ramadan.
+Some innovative and essential Islamic apps to help you make the most of Ramadan.
 Wishing all Muslims a meaningful and productive month.

 Know of any other useful Islamic or Muslim apps and resources?
 Comment below.